George Van Tassel: Conventions and organizations

 Van Tassel was a classic 1950s contactee in the mold of George Adamski, Truman Bethurum, Daniel Fry, Orfeo Angelucci and many others.
 He hosted "The Giant Rock Interplanetary Spacecraft Convention" annually beside the Rock, from 1953 to 1971, which attracted at its peak in 1959 as many as 10,000 attendees.
 Guests trekked to the desert by car or landed airplanes on Van Tassel's small airstrip, called Giant Rock Airport.

 Over the years, every famous contactee of the period appeared personally at these conventions, and many more not-so-famous ones.
 References often state that the first and most famous contactee, George Adamski, pointedly boycotted these conventions; however, Adamski did, in fact attend the third convention, held in 1955, where he gave a 35-minute lecture and was interviewed by Edward J. Ruppelt, once head of the Air Force Project Blue Book.
 It was apparently the only such convention Adamski ever attended.

 Van Tassel founded a metaphysics research organization called The Ministry of Universal Wisdom, and The College of Universal Wisdom to codify the spiritual revelations he claimed to be receiving via communications with the people from space.
 He published and distributed Proceedings of the College of Universal Wisdom from 1953 until his death in 1978.
 His widow published one more newsletter in 1979.

 Death

-George Van Tassel died in Santa Ana while printing a publication and visiting friends.
+George Van Tassel died in Santa Ana, California.
+This was due to an unexpected heart attack in a hotel room just before he was scheduled to give a television show interview detailing his latest scientific discoveries and theories.
+George was working on an age reversal machine known as the “Integratron” for 24 years of his life, he announced that the machine was 95% complete just before his death.
+George claimed the plans for the Integratron came from a man that landed in a spaceship one night while he was sleeping outside.
+He believed this mystery man was an “Extraterrestrial”.

+According to his second wife Dorris, George’s body was cremated before anybody was notified.
+Their house was ransacked during his funeral service and all of his plans, papers, and equipment including many important components of the Integratron were stolen before anybody returned.

+The sudden death of this famed aeronautical engineer and UFO contactee, happened just weeks before he was scheduled to operate the partially completed machine known as the “Integratron”.
+His sudden death along with the mystery surrounding the disappearance of his research lead to many theories that he was silenced by the government to prevent him from unveiling groundbreaking technology to the public.